cengage-csp-students-prod-2/html-css-projects/chapter8/apply_your_knowledge/instructions/instructions-04-task-directions.md

 ## Task 04
+Between the opening and closing `table` tags, create the opening and closing tags for five **tr** elements, one for each row.

+In the first table row, create five **th** elements for the column headings.

+In each of the remaining table rows, create five **td** elements for the data cells.

 Use the following data to populate the rows for the table.
-In the table, create tr elements for each row, within each row use **th** elements for column or row label and **td** elements for the data cell.

 <table>
   <thead>